AlexJHand/HotelCodingChallenge/README.md

 Then to run the program, use the command ``npm start``.

-At this point, the server should be running, and to run the program, simply open the index.html file in a browser.
+At this point, the server should be running, and to run the program, simply open a browser and type ```http://localhost:4300/``` into the url.

 ### Design Decisions